Special Immigrant Religious Workers

 Proof of Previous Religious Work (Abroad or in the United States) If the requisite previous employment was in the United States and the religious worker received salaried compensation, the petitioner must provide documents showing they received a salary.
 This documentation may include, but is not limited to, Form W-2 or certified copies of filed income tax returns reflecting such work and compensation for the prior employment.
 If the requisite previous employment was in the United States and the religious worker received non-salaried compensation, the petitioner must provide:

-If the religious worker received no salary but supported themselves and any dependents, the petitioner provide verifiable documents to show how the religious worker maintained support.
+If the religious worker received no salary but supported themselves and any dependents, the petitioner must provide verifiable documents to show how the religious worker maintained support.
 This may include, but is not limited to, audited financial statements, financial institution records, brokerage account statements, trust documents signed by an attorney, or other verifiable evidence.
 If the requisite previous experience was gained abroad, the petitioner must provide comparable evidence of the religious work. |

 * The IRS determination letter must be valid and cover the petitioning organization at the time the religious organization files Form I-360.
-A valid determination letter may include a letter that the IRS issued before the effective date of the Internal Revenue Code of 1986, or may be issued under future Internal Revenue Code revisions.
+A valid determination letter may include a letter that the IRS issued before the effective date of the Internal Revenue Code of 1986, or may be issued under subsequent Internal Revenue Code revisions.

 Your spouse and unmarried children under the age of 21 may accompany or follow to join you or adjust status in the United States.
 For more information, please visit our Green Card Eligibility Category page.